Office location and address

 B.A., Transylvania University, 1977

 Dewey G. Cornell, Ph.
-D. is a forensic clinical psychologist and Bunker Professor of Education in the Curry School of Education at the University of Virginia.
+D. is a forensic clinical psychologist and Virgil Ward Professor of Education in the School of Education and Human Development at the University of Virginia.
 Dr. Cornell is Director of the U.Va.
 Virginia Youth Violence Project and a faculty associate of the Institute of Law, Psychiatry, and Public Policy.
 His research and teaching is concerned with the prevention of youth violence and bullying, as well as the facilitation of healthy student development and achievement through a supportive and structured school climate.
 Dr. Cornell has worked with juvenile and adult violent offenders, testified in criminal proceedings and legislative hearings, and consulted on violence prevention efforts.
 He has authored more than 200 publications in psychology and education, including studies of juvenile homicide, school safety, bullying, and threat assessment.
-Two of his books are School Violence: Fears Versus Facts, and Guidelines for Responding to Student Threats of Violence.
-He is currently conducting a federally-funded study of school climate and bullying in more than 700 Virginia secondary schools.
+He is primary developer of the Comprehensive School Threat Assessment Guidelines (for which he discloses his financial interest).